JoseLuis-Figueroa/Courses/Microcontroller/Arduino Programming and Hardware Fundamentals with Hackster/README.md

 # Arduino Programming and Hardware Fundamentals with Hackster.

 This folder contains all the Arduino codes performed during the course.
-The course codes are divided:
+The course is divided into the following sections:
-- Host: Contain the codes on language C using on the PC.
-- Target: Contain the codes on embedded C using on the development board.
+- Introductions.
+- Programming Basics.
+- Electrical Engineering Basics.
+- Fun with LEDs.
+- User Input.
+- Feedback.
+- Sensor.
+- Robotics.
+- The Internet.
+- Internet of Things (IoT).

 Notes:
 - The codes before 107.sprint were performed using the Microsoft Arduino Extension.